pyudev/pyudev/doc/guide.rst

 Examing the device hierarchy
 ----------------------------

-Udev stores devices in a tree-like structure, where many devices have a :attr:`~Device.parent` device that more or less resembles the physical relationship between devices.
-For instance, the :attr:`~Device.parent` of partition devices is the :class:`Device` object that represents the disc these partitions are located on:
+A :class:`Device` is part of a device hierarchy, and can have a :attr:`~Device.parent` device that more or less resembles the physical relationship between devices.
+For instance, the :attr:`~Device.parent` of partition devices is a :class:`Device` object that represents the disc the partition is located on:

 >>> for device in context.list_devices(subsystem='block', DEVTYPE='partition'):
 ...    print('{0} is located on {1}'.format(device.device_node, device.parent.device_node))